 If your school staff doesn’t already have a way to communicate about student-athlete injuries, now may be the perfect time to implement a comprehensive communication strategy.
 When the coaches, the nurse, the teachers, and the trainers are all well aware of the injured student’s concussion treatment plan and work with the athlete in their recovery, the student is less likely to fall behind in their studies.
 They will recover faster and return to unrestricted physical activity.

 Student-athletes should feel involved in their concussion management and rehabilitation.

 Not so surprisingly, it’s easy for athletes to feel anxious or depressed after suffering a concussion.
 The student-athlete is unable to participate in the game that they love, and they may be experiencing other symptoms and lingering effects.
 To help the athlete stay motivated, athletic trainers and nurses should get the athlete involved in his or her recovery.
 Try setting rehabilitation goals with the athlete and allow them to take on responsibility.
-Not only does this encourage a speedy recovering physically, but also mentally.
-They can control how much they follow the recovery program and in situations with extreme anxiety, having a sense of some control can be very beneficial.
+Not only does this encourage a speedy recovery physically, but also mentally.
+They can control how much they follow the recovery program and, in situations with extreme anxiety, having a sense of some control can be very beneficial.